Code-Institute-Submissions/JGibson90-MS3--Grubs-Up-_OctResub/README.md

 3. As a user, I want to be able to easily interact with the site and the applications within

     1. The user is presented with a simple register and log in template with only two inputs required: username and password
-    2. The add recipe page has a simple layout with the minimum amount of inputs needed
+    2. The add recipe page has a simple layout with the minimum number of inputs needed
-    3. The edit recipe page has the same layout as the edit recipe page with 3 large buttons clearly labelled and spaced out to avoid accidentally clicking on an action that the user does't wish to use
+    3. The edit recipe page has the same layout as the edit recipe page with 3 large buttons clearly labelled and spaced out to avoid accidentally clicking on an action that the user doesn't wish to use

 ## Further Testing
 - The project was tested on Google Chrome, Mozilla Firefox, Safari for iOS and Microsoft Edge.